alphatr/think-react-render/README.md

 });
 ```

-create your self component files in the `view/component` directory, such as the above `app.jsx`:
+create your self component files in the `view/component` directory, such as the follows `app.jsx`:

 ```javascript
 var React = require('react');